MiniFate/MiniFate/_chapters/00-outline.md

 - Check off one stress box on an opposing character.
   When all boxes are marked, that character leaves the scene.

 If the player's roll falls short of the target, the results are the same, but it's the GM that chooses.
 If a player beats the target number by 3 or more, they double the effect.
 The two effects need not be the same.
-For example, options incllude:
+For example, options include:

 - Create a scene aspect with two free invocations
 - Add a free invocation to an existing scene aspect and check a stress box on an opposing NPC